 In the Fullness of Time – Luke 1

-As foretold by the seventy-weeks prophesy delivered to the prophet Daniel by the angel Gabriel, God had a plan and a timetable for His Son, Messiah Jesus Christ, to be born and live among His people as a human being.
+As foretold of in the “seventy-weeks” prophesy given to the prophet Daniel by the angel Gabriel, God had a plan and a timetable for the birth of His Son, the Messiah, Jesus Christ.
+Jesus would be born centuries later, living among His people on earth, both fully God and fully human.
+He would bring the good news of God’s kingdom, then offer Himself on a cross as a spotless sin sacrifice, to qualify believers everywhere to live in it.

-Gabriel would return five centuries later to announce the unfolding of the Father’s plan, beginning with the priest Zacharias, whose aging wife Elizabeth would give birth to John the Baptist, Messiah’s prophetic herald.
-Gabriel would return again six months later to visit Elizabeth’s young relative, Mary, chosen by the Father to become the mother of Jesus.
-Mary would faithfully consent to go along with God’s plan.
+The angel Gabriel returned long after the time of Daniel to announce the imminent unfolding of the Father’s plan.
+Visiting the priest Zechariah as he was serving in the temple, Gabriel announced that Zechariah’s aging wife, Elizabeth, would give birth to John the Baptist, the Messiah’s prophetic herald prophesied of in the book of Isaiah.
+Gabriel returns again six months later to visit Elizabeth’s young relative, Mary, who was chosen by the Father above all women to become the mother of Jesus.

 26 In the sixth month, the angel Gabriel was sent by God to a town in Galilee called Nazareth, 27 to a virgin engaged to a man named Joseph, of the house of David.
 The virgin’s name was Mary.
 28 And the angel came to her and said, “Rejoice, favored woman!
 The Lord is with you.”
 29 But she was deeply troubled by this statement, wondering what kind of greeting this could be.
 30 Then the angel told her: